 Employers everywhere need to provide a comprehensive prevention and treatment benefit plan for their employees.
 This would include nutrition, physical activity and access to evidence-based medical care.

 Employers also need to make employees aware of the dangers of weight stigma by educating people about obesity the disease.
 Employers must discuss how people are affected by obesity and what it means for people who live with it from a medical standpoint instead of trying things like weight-loss challenges that only reinforce negative stereotypes.

 - Obesity should be recognized as a chronic disease and individuals living in larger bodies should have access to a comprehensive treatment approach for the prevention and management of obesity as they would for type 2 diabetes, hypertension and sleep apnea.

-This is why it is so important to champion the development and delivery of safe and effective treatments and health care resources in Canada.
+Progressive thinking like that of Desjardins insurance is why it is so important to champion the development and delivery of safe and effective treatments and health care resources in Canada.